Create Map Tile Package (Data Management)

 A value between 1 and 100 for the JPEG compression quality.
 The default value is 75 for JPEG tile format and zero for other formats.

 Compression is supported only for JPEG and mixed formats.
-Choosing a higher value will result in a larger file size with a higher-quality image.
-Choosing a lower value will result in a smaller file size with a lower-quality image.
+A higher value will result in a larger file size with a higher-quality image.
+A lower value will result in a smaller file size with a lower-quality image.

 Long